The race for the holy grail: Is a swift COVID-19 vaccine within reach?

 - Using viral DNA and RNA molecules coding for parts of the target pathogen, or

-- Using viral vectors (replicating or non-replicating) which are essentially harmless viruses that express a COVID-19 specific antigen – which triggers the immune response.
+- Using viral vectors (replicating or non-replicating) or inactivated viruses which are essentially harmless viruses that express a SARS-CoV-2 specific antigen – that triggers the immune response.

 In both cases, the delivered antigens are subsequently displayed to the body's immune cells.
-Whereas platforms based on DNA and RNA offer great speed and flexibility for manipulating antigens, vaccines based on viral vectors are better for large-scale production capacity, long-term stability and induce strong immune responses.
+Whereas platforms based on DNA and RNA offer great speed and flexibility for manipulating antigens and rapid and scalable production, vaccines based on viral vectors provide long-term stability and induce strong immune responses.